ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 * Exports
     * Heavy sours from Canada (oil sands), Mexico, South America into the US.
     * US exports (presumably light sweet) to neighbours but majority to Europe, and other Asia Pacific (Japan?).
-Smaller amounts to China and India (presumably distance related?)
+Smaller amounts to China and India (presumably distance/grade related?)
     * South American crudes are to US, Europe and China.
     * Russian and Middle East crude, flow to Europe and APAC.
 However, with the Ukraine war, exports have reduced since the previous yesterday.
     * North and West Africa flows to Europe and APAC
+    * It's interesting to see the political impact of the Ukraine war, dependence on Russian crude imports has shrunk since 2021 across the board but still remain significant.
 * Imports
-    * Heavier, sourer crudes from Canada and South America into US.
     * Europe imports from all regions.
-    * APAC (China and India) mostly import from the ME, CIS and some from South America.
+    * China relies heavily on crude from CIS, SA and ME with minority imports from NA, implying its refineries are not well-equipped to handle light sweet crudes.
+    * India imports from the same regions as China except for twice as much from the US.
+My guess that American crudes are geographically far to import to China compared to India, incurring added cost.

 <center>
 <img src="{{ site.imageurl }}/BPStatReview/18.png" style="width:100%;"/>